 Whole30 Day 25

-The housekeepers came today and I failed to eat breakfast before they arrived, so an RxBar was my breakfast today.
-But that was okay, because I was already looking forward to lunch and dinner!
-For lunch we had Avocado Tuna Salad Sliders On Roasted Yam Slices, which is now my most favorite way to eat tuna salad!
+The housekeepers came today and I failed to eat breakfast before they arrived, so an RxBar was my breakfast.
+But that was okay as I was already looking forward to lunch and dinner!
+For lunch we had Avocado Tuna Salad Sliders On Roasted Yam Slices, which is now my favorite way to eat tuna salad!

 For dinner, I made one of our favorite summertime meals ever — Cajun Fish Tacos With Spicy Broccoli Slaw and Avocado.
 I was thrilled to find out our Cajun seasoning was Whole30 compliant and for this dinner, I just swapped out tortillas for red cabbage leaves, making the whole meal Whole30 approved!
 Every time we make these tacos, we both wonder why we don’t make them more often!